Licensing Guides

 Class A Limited Energy Technician

-Completion of an approved apprenticeship in Oregon; OR
+Complete of an approved apprenticeship in Oregon.

 Verification of 12,000 hours of work experience obtained outside of Oregon, broken into specific work categories.
 Requires trade-specific installation experience in protective signaling that includes fire alarm, nurse call, burglar alarm, and other systems that are part of a fire or life safety system.